yibo-geomatique/dashboard/Website_draft/index.md

 [sous-titre ]
 science based and data-driven study of densification in suburban areas of 6 european cities : .

-[parag What is this? ]
+[parag in small letters ]
-This is a collaborative dashboard aiming at sharing questions and concepts related to suburban densification, at building comparable maps to answer them.
+This portal is a proof of concept of a collaborative dashboard patchwork aiming at building comparable maps for the study of suburban densification across 6 european cities, at interpreting these maps to produce a deeper understanding of this phenomenon, its drivers and impacts.
+The collaboration is focused on : specifying the maps, producing them, interpreting them.
+Throughout the process, the management of possible biases and context specific consideration is key for the soudness of the comparative analysis.

-[parag Questions and concepts]
+[parag Questions-decisions-concepts]

-What key questions need answers and what concepts can we use for that ?
+More and more specific questions are needed to understand, to specify new maps.
+Where does densification happen?
+Why are some parcels left unused?
+How do people perceive densification ? etc.

+[parag Concept, theory]
+Social science bring some help to identify the kind of data that can be used to build maps to answer these questions.
+* suburb
+* densification
+* polyrationality
+* waste land
+* soil sealing

 [parag Maps]

-Different data can contribute to a comparative study of suburban densification, provided specific skills to process these data and interpret them.
-Firstly we need to assess what data can support the observation and understanding of density on a specific place and then we need to compare data, between places or between years.

 Observing density and densification through buildings data :
 - Building and density data